 Data door & Process door

 Some of my instructors refer to the data door and the process door.
 Both are good to get to root causation but certain tools are better in certain circumstances.

 - Effectiveness project – use data door.

 - Efficiency project – use process door.

-To validate root causes identified in the Open-Narrow-Close efforts, the team should employ three tools/techniques:
+To validate the root causes identified in the Open-Narrow-Close efforts, the team should employ three tools/techniques: